 • It uses the Poly1305 hash function for authentication

-• The protocol applies Curve25519 elliptic curve for Diffie–Hellman agreement protocol
+• The protocol applies Curve25519 elliptic curve for the Diffie–Hellman agreement protocol

 • SipHash24 and BLAKE2 functions are used for private keys